Accounting Study Guides

 Learn the exact journal entries for both inventory systems — from purchase to sale to year-end adjustment.
 Walk through worked examples for inventory purchases, sales, returns, freight, purchase discounts, and the critical year-end close, with a side-by-side comparison of both approaches.

-Payroll Journal Entries: Gross Pay, Withholdings, and Employer Taxes (Worked Examples)
+Payroll Journal Entries: Gross Pay + Withholdings (5 Examples)

 Payroll is one of the most-confused topics in introductory accounting because a single paycheck generates three separate journal entries — the employee side, the employer-tax side, and the cash disbursement.
 This guide walks through each entry with a full worked example, explains why FICA shows up twice, and covers the accrual needed at period end.